Overview

 - If required, they verify their email address

-- They’re registered as a project member with your configured default role
+- They’re assigned your configured default role

 - They can now sign in to your application